History of Karen Khachanov in Timeline

 Karen Khachanov

 Karen Khachanov is a Russian professional tennis player known for his powerful game.
-He reached a career-high singles ranking of world No. 8 in 2019.
-Khachanov's accomplishments include seven ATP Tour singles titles, highlighted by a Masters 1000 victory at the 2018 Paris Masters.
-He secured an Olympic silver medal at the 2020 Tokyo Olympics and has advanced to two Grand Slam semifinals: the 2022 US Open and the 2023 Australian Open.
-Additionally, he won a doubles title at the 2023 Madrid Open with Andrey Rublev, attaining a career-high doubles ranking of No. 53 in January 2024.
+He reached a career-high singles ranking of world No. 8 in 2019 and has won seven ATP Tour singles titles, highlighted by his 2018 Paris Masters victory.
+Khachanov earned an Olympic silver medal at the 2020 Tokyo Olympics.
+He has also achieved Grand Slam success, reaching the semifinals of the 2022 US Open and 2023 Australian Open.
+In doubles, he secured a title at the 2023 Madrid Open and achieved a career-high ranking of No. 53 in January 2024.

-In 1988, Andre Agassi reached the French Open Semifinal.
+In 1988, Andre Agassi reached his first Major semifinal at the French Open.

 May 1996: Karen Khachanov's Birth

-On May 1996, Karen Abgarovich Khachanov, a Russian professional tennis player, was born.
+In May 1996, Karen Abgarovich Khachanov was born.
+He is a Russian professional tennis player.

 Others born on this day/year

-In 2006, David Nalbandian reached the French Open Semifinal.
+In 2006, David Nalbandian reached a semifinal at the French Open.

-In 2006, Elena Dementieva, Anastasia Myskina, and Maria Sharapova reached the fourth round at Wimbledon.
+In 2006, Elena Dementieva, Anastasia Myskina, and Maria Sharapova all reached the fourth round at the All England Club.

 In 2009, Nikolay Davydenko won the inaugural Shanghai Masters.